dtn7/dtn7-rs/doc/erouting.md

 ## Connection Sequence

 Connecting is only possible if no other external router is already connected.
 If a connection is successful the ERouting will start by sending an initial ``PeerState`` and ``ServiceState`` packet.
-After that ``SenderForBundle`` and other Packets can be received or send.
+After that ``RequestSenderForBundle`` and other Packets can be received or send.

 ![Connection](./graphics/erouting_conn.drawio.png)